-Not that I sit and waited all these years, as like I said, I honestly tried everything to cure my anxiety, however time went by, and even though some things helped more than others, 10 years later I still have anxiety disorder.
+Not that I was sitting and waiting all these years, as like I said, I honestly tried everything to cure my anxiety, however time went by, and even though some things helped more than others, 10 years later I still have anxiety disorder.
 However, I am not going to lie, it is much easier to cope with it now.

 Here are the things that change with time, that really helped with my anxiety disorder:

-1. With time we accumulate more knowledge (if we educate ourselves properly), learn more about coping techniques and strategies, know what helps us the most, etc. It gives us some sense of control: I know I can help myself; I know how to do it.
-And, as I have mentioned many times here on my blog, sense of control is very important for people having anxiety disorders, as it takes at least some of that fear of the unknown, because I know what helps me, how my brain responds and why I feel a certain way.
+If we educate ourselves properly, learn more about coping techniques and strategies, know what helps us the most, etc., it gives us some sense of control.
+I know I can help myself; I know how to do it.
+And, as I have mentioned many times here on my blog, sense of control is very important for people with anxiety disorders, as it takes at least some of that fear of the unknown away, because I know what helps me, how my brain responds and why I feel a certain way.
 It's completely different from what I experienced the first time I had a panic attack.

-2. Some inner conflicts that cause anxiety may be resolved with time.
-And this can be different for everyone, as your journey isn't mine and vice versa, but one thing I know for sure: if you practice awareness and listen to your inner voice (during meditation for example) or even go to therapy, there is a big chance you will resolve those conflicts within, that contributed to your anxiety.
-Now, it won't happen overnight, but patience is very important here.
+It can be different for everyone, as your journey isn't mine and vice versa, but one thing I know for sure: if you practice awareness and listen to your inner voice (during meditation for example) or even go to therapy, there is a big chance you will resolve those conflicts within, that contribute to your anxiety.
+Now, it won't happen overnight, hence patience is very important here.
 I think what has helped me a lot over the years was my ability to let go of my past.
 Some memories and rising emotions each time I remembered about certain situations, people hurting me, etc. used to cause me a lot of pain.
 By letting go and forgiving I gave myself an opportunity to grow and change my responses.

-4. It takes time for the body to heal, and with the right treatment, that may also help with anxiety.
-As we have talked about the main causes of anxiety before, there are different factors that impact our mental health.
+There are different factors that impact our mental health.
 It can be some physical illness that needs to be addressed and can be cured with time (i.e. gut health).
-Changing a diet, improving sleep habits, and better coping with stress may help heal the gut or/and hormonal imbalance that relates to mental health.
+Changing diet, improving sleep habits, and better coping with stress may help heal the gut or/and hormonal imbalance that impacts mental health.

 I feel calmer in my daily life now after more than 10 years since my therapist told me that anxiety may go away with time.
 I can't say that time completely takes it away, but it definitely helps to cope with it better.
 Anxiety is a complex disorder, something that works for me will not necessarily help you, and time itself doesn't cure anything.
 In my opinion, to make time work for us, we should constantly strive for improvement, learn and grow, taking care of our physical and mental health.